All Episodes

 People answer, ask for.

-Hello there, North Hollywood, California, I think.
+North Hollywood, California, I think.

-Oh no, actually this is Larry from Hawaii again.
+Oh, no, actually, this is Larry from Hawaii again.

-Okay, you need to correct your caller ID.
+You need to correct your caller ID.

 Okay, I'll do that.